 Can Cats Eat Whipped Cream?
-What You Need to Know!
+Vet-Reviewed Nutrition Facts & FAQ

-Our cats eat all sorts of weird things but also turn their noses up at a seafood feast—we have no explanations.
+Our cats sometimes eat all sorts of weird things but then turn their noses up at a seafood feast—we have no explanations!
 So, if your cat has taken a new interest in your Thanksgiving pie topper, you might wonder if cats can eat whipped cream.

 We’ll give it to you straight—whipped cream is non-toxic for felines but is unhealthy for your cat.
-It won’t kill them, but it won’t do anything positive for them either.
+It won’t kill them, but it is very likely to cause them gastrointestinal distress.
 Let’s delve into the details.

 Whipped Cream Nutrition Facts